AdobeDocs/genstudio-for-performance-marketing.it-IT/help/user-guide/connectors/connect-channel.md

 ---
 title: Connetti supporti a pagamento
-description: Collega un account di canale per attivare e monitorare annunci e contenuti multimediali con Adobe GenStudio for Performance Marketing.
+description: Connect a channel account to activate and monitor your ads and media with Adobe GenStudio for Performance Marketing.
 level: Intermediate
 role: Admin, Data Engineer
 feature: Reporting and Insights